 Cllr Chris Mitchell

 We moved to Croxley Green in 1983 and feel very lucky to live in such a great place.
-I have been involved in the community for many years, including being the Frankland Road Allotment secretary for over 25 years, being a committee member for the Revels for 18 years, and have organised the Arena events and entertainment at the Revels for the last 14 years.
-You may have also seen me in recent times playing St George in the Croxley Mummers Play.
+I have been involved in the community for many years, including being the Frankland Road Allotment secretary for over 30 years, being a committee member for the Revels for 19 years, and have organised the Arena events and entertainment at the Revels for the last 15 years.
+You may have also seen me playing St George in the Croxley Mummers Play.

 Cllr David Montague

-I ran a large R&D departments and led global teams to deliver over 40 new diagnostic products in the diagnosis of Infectious disease, Thyroid disease, Myocardial Infarction and the treatment of infertility.
+I ran large R&D departments and led global teams to deliver over 40 new diagnostic products in the diagnosis of Infectious disease, Thyroid disease, Myocardial Infarction and the treatment of infertility.
 When I retired in July 2016 I was the Director and Global Project Leader responsible for assay development.
 During retirement I have been acting as an industry expect on teams supporting the government SAGE committee during the COVID Pandemic.

 Croxley and Rickmansworth Community Background